-Now, I have found a wonderful new teaching ‘home’ at Camillo’s Cafe in the Princeton Shopping Center, 301 N. Harrison Street, Princeton, New Jersey.
-We meet in the private ‘party’ room, overlooking the garden.
-We begin at 10:00, work until noon, when we break for lunch (cooked by Chef Camillo himself), and then regroup at 1:00, for reading and critiquing until 3:00.
+Now, I have found a wonderful new teaching ‘home’ at Acacia Restaurant, Main St. Lawrenceville, New Jersey.
+We begin at 10:00, work until noon, when we break for lunch, and then regroup at 1:00, for reading and critiquing until 3:00.
 You can get more details on my website’s teaching page.

 I’m excited by this new endeavor for a couple of reason — first, teaching has always kept my own writing fresh, and second, I believe a writer needs a community of support.
 We writers live isolated lives, and often we’re alone in our own heads too much.
 Having people who understand what we’re trying to accomplish and who support our efforts is invaluable.